-Western Australia's iron ore sales and royalty revenue1
+Western Australia's iron ore sales and royalty revenue

 Actual royalties paid during the year.
 Regulation 86A of the Mining Regulations 1981 requires that royalties be paid within 30 days following the end of a quarter.
 As a result, cash receipts are necessarily offset by one quarter.
-Royalty incom published in the State Budget (and associated financial statements) differ in value because they are recorded in the year the they are earned rather than paid.
-2 Includes North West Shelf Grants.

-Source: WA Department of Mines, Industry Regulation and Safety, Resource Data Files (Bi-Annual)
+Royalty income published in the State Budget (and associated financial statements) differ in value because they are recorded in the year that they are earned rather than paid.
+Excludes North West Shelf Grants.
+Source: WA Department of Mines, Industry Regulation and Safety, Resource Data Files (Bi-Annual).